 Flathead Lake Real Estate Sales

-Prices based on a per-waterfront-foot have stabilized at just over $4,000/ft for the entire lake after adjusting for improvements in the past few years.
-The three sales in the Lakeside/Somers this year are contributing to the higher year-to-date average this year highlight the premium value of the Northwest region of the lake relative to the overall average.
+Prices based on a per-waterfront-foot have continued to increase to over $4,000/ft for the entire lake after adjusting for improvements in the past few years.

-Given the reduction in inventory, we expect to see some continued upward price pressure this year.
+Given the reduction in inventory, we expect to see continued upward price pressure this year.

 Annual Sales Data:

 Active Waterfront Listings

 Residential waterfront listings for this month are down slightly from the number of listings for this time last year at 118 listings, down from 124.
 The number of land listings is down to 40 from 54.